Fecundity: Fecundity and fitness

 Fecundity Schedules are data tables that display the patterns of birth amongst individuals of different ages in a population.
 These are typically found in life tables under the columns Fx and mx.

 Fx lists the total number of young produced by each age class, and mx is the mean number of young produced, found by finding the number of young produced per surviving individual.
 For example, if you have 12 individuals in an age class and they produced 16 surviving young, the Fx is 16, and the mx is 1.336.

+Infecundity

+Infecundity is a term meaning "inability to conceive after several years of exposure to the risk of pregnancy."
+This usage is prevalent in medicine, especially reproductive medicine, and in demographics.
+Infecundity would be synonymous with infertility, but in demographic and medical use fertility (and thus its antonym infertility) may refer to quantity and rates of offspring produced, rather than any physiological or other limitations on reproduction.

 Additional information

 Additionally, social trends and societal norms may influence fecundity, though this influence tends to be temporary.
 Indeed, it is considered impossible to cease reproduction based on social factors, and fecundity tends to rise after a brief decline.

 Fecundity has also been shown to increase in ungulates with relation to warmer weather.

 In sexual evolutionary biology, especially in sexual selection, fecundity is contrasted to reproductivity.